AU gives Burkina military two weeks to return power or face sanctions

-ADDIS ABABA, Nov 3 (Reuters) - The African Union has give Burkina Faso military authorities two weeks to return power to a civilian government or face sanctions, the head of the organisation’s Peace and Security Council said on Monday.
+ADDIS ABABA (Reuters) - The African Union has give Burkina Faso military authorities two weeks to return power to a civilian government or face sanctions, the head of the organization’s Peace and Security Council said on Monday.

 The West African nation’s military took power after longtime president Blaise Compaore stepped down on Friday following two days of mass protests over his bid to extend his rule through a constitutional amendment.